mental32/PyBasic/README.md

 A list of current known issues:
  - There is no REPL
- - All integers are unsigned bytes
+ - All integers are either unsigned bytes or unsigned longs
- - But all jump addresses are shorts
- - Division will probably not work
+ - Division will probably not work (currently behaves as floor division due to no floats)
- - Floats don't exist
+ - Floats don't exist (yet)
+ - If you get infinite loop, control-c will not work you will have to suspend and kill the process
  - There is 0 Garbage collection (nothing gets free'd)
- - If you get infinite loop, control-c will not work you will have to suspend and kill the process
- - when you exit the python interpreter after you instantiate a pybasic one, due to a bug somewhere.
-Python segfaults.
+ - After doing a lot of arithmetic ops due to a bug somewhere.
+Python randomly segfaults (possibly due with the lack of a GC).

 Enjoy!